omarfoz/cloud-certification-program/cloud-basics/lab-2/README.md

 On Bluvalt Cloud click on dashboard
 ![](images/vdc2.png)

-Then click on Subscriptions then click on go to service
+Then click on Subscriptions then click on Go to service

 ![](images/vdc3.png)